Alterith/lecture-notes/lecture04/README.md

 - Get packets from the server across the network;
 - Render the images we've received from the server.

-How do we program this?

 ### General patterns where this is useful:

 - Accepting input from the user.
 - Blocking I/O.
 - Writing code for execution on multi-core architectures.

+How do we program this?

 ## Thread abstraction

-One way to write code that keeps multiple activities going on concurrently is as a set of threads, each threads executing code that pertaining to a single activity.
+One way to write code that keeps multiple activities going on concurrently is as a set of threads, each threads executing code pertaining to a single activity.

 A thread is a single execution sequence that represents a separately